Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 • Monitoring and sales assistance with feedback using interactive dashboards

-• AI-driven customer service modules that can detect customer emotion and concerns
+• AI-driven customer service modules that can detect customer emotions and concerns

 • Sales opportunity management with recommendations for new leads and shared connections